Select Language

 1. Introduction

 The paper introduces J-MAC (Japanese Multi-speaker Audiobook Corpus), a novel speech corpus designed to advance research in expressive, context-aware speech synthesis, specifically for audiobook applications.
-The authors argue that while reading-style TTS has achieved near-human quality, the next frontier involves handling complex, cross-sentence contexts, speaker-specific expressiveness, and narrative flow—all critical for compelling audiobook generation.
-The lack of high-quality, multi-speaker audiobook corpora has been a significant bottleneck.
-J-MAC addresses this by providing a method to automatically construct such a corpus from commercially available audiobooks read by professional narrators, making the resulting dataset open-source.
+The authors argue that while reading-style TTS has achieved near-human quality, the next frontier involves handling complex, cross-sentence contexts, speaker-specific expressiveness, and narrative flow—hallmarks of professional audiobook narration.
+The lack of high-quality, multi-speaker audiobook corpora, especially for languages like Japanese, is identified as a key bottleneck.
+J-MAC aims to fill this gap by providing a resource built from professionally narrated audiobooks, using an automated, language-agnostic construction pipeline.

 2. Corpus Construction